-Kids are curious and always looking to explore, discover, check out, and experiment to find out why things do what they do, move like they move, or change like they change!
+Kids are always looking to explore, discover, check out, and experiment to find out why things do what they do, move like they move, or change like they change!
 Indoors or outdoors, science is definitely amazing!

 Science surrounds us, inside and out.
 Kids love checking things out with magnifying glasses, creating chemical reactions with kitchen ingredients, and of course exploring stored energy!
 Check out 35+ awesome science projects to get started.